swappsco/django-email/README.rst

 Then use it in a project::

     from django_email import email as djemail

     # Simple Usage
+    # Admin will receive a message
     djemail.send_mail(message="My Message", subject="The Subject")

+    # Send an email to a specific email
+    djemail.send_mail(
+	    to="email@test.com",
+	    message="My Message",
+	    subject="The Subject")

     # Advanced Usage
     djemail.send_email(